BeSpunky/angular-zen/wiki/LanguageIntegrationModule/Implementing-in-a-library.md

 }
 ```

-> The [`LocalizedRouteAware`](LocalizedRouteAware-(abstract).html) class provides the above implementation out of the box along with other tools.
+> The [`LocalizedRouteAware`](LocalizedRouteAware-(abstract).html) class provides the above implementation and more out of the box.
 Consider extending it.

 ## Forcing Integration
 If your library requires the language integration tools and cannot provide a default behaviour without them, you can use the `ensureEnabled()` method to throw an explanatory error to the app's developer, telling him he must import the module.
 If integration has been enabled, the method will exit without an error.